AI Transparency in Healthcare

 Low technical feasibility, creating friction for patients and providers instead of integrating seamlessly into existing workflows

-Patient side features
+Patient side features focus on communication

 AI Explanation Layer